cvlab-stonybrook/doc3D-dataset/README.md

 - Checkerboard

 This repository contains all the necessary bash scripts to download the dataset-
+- To download the dataset you need to obtain a username and password.
+Please fill out the [Google Form](https://forms.gle/RTfi7LUSrt891VuN8) to request one.
 - To download the entire dataset at once (in the default directory `$HOME/Downloads/doc3d`), use the following command:
     - `bash download_doc3d.sh`
 - To download in a specific directory-